matus-chochlik/oglplus/README.rst

    and/or functions if the features are not available):
-   Strongly typed enumerations, variadic templates, initializer lists, lambdas, defaulted and deleted functions, function template default arguments, constexpr, noexcept, nullptr, explicit conversion operators.
+   Strongly typed enumerations, variadic templates, initializer lists, lambdas, defaulted and deleted functions, function template default arguments, constexpr, noexcept, nullptr, explicit conversion operators, unicode literals and user-defined literals.